-The long-envisioned Moogseum opens in the heart of downtown Asheville on May 23, 2019, which would have been the inventor's 85th birthday.
+The long-envisioned Moogseum opened in the heart of downtown Asheville on May 23, 2019, which would have been the inventor's 85th birthday.
 The museum's mission is to educate and inspire people of all ages through electronic music, just as Bob Moog did himself.

-The Moogseum, a project of the Bob Moog Foundation, is a one-of-a-kind experience that will include eight exhibits, many of them interactive designed for playful exploration of sound, technology and science.
+The Moogseum, a project of the Bob Moog Foundation, is a one-of-a-kind experience that includes eight exhibits, many of them interactive designed for playful exploration of sound, technology and science.
 Envision Moog's creative process by exploring the recreation of his work bench.
 Step inside an immersive dome where you can learn how electricity turns into sound when it goes through a circuit!
 Explore an interactive timeline of Moog's life and the history of sound synthesis.
 And, dive deeper in the archival center which features more than 1,000 pieces of rare archival material accessible by touch-screen kiosks.
-There will also be rare memorabilia including one of the first theremins Moog built when he started his company in 1954.
+There also is rare memorabilia including one of the first theremins Moog built when he started his company in 1954.
 Admission is just $6.

 Please note: The Moog Museum is the hallmark project of the Bob Moog Foundation, a non-profit organization established by the Moog family, and is not associated with the Moog Music Company.

 Bob Moog and his family moved to Asheville in 1978 after falling in love with the area during a stay at the Grove Park Inn.
 One year earlier, Moog had left the Moog Music Company, which had been sold to Norlin Industries in the early 1970s.
 Moog had founded the company as the R.A.
 Moog Co. with his father in 1954 to sell theremin kits.